A Blonde Woman: Provenance

 Palma never signed or dated any of his canvases, and although this one is to-day attributed to him based on the style and handling of the composition, the documentation of the picture is completely lacking before 1870.
 On 30 April 1870 it was auctioned by Christie's as lot 53 of the William Delafield sale, with an attribution to Paris Bordone.
-The picture was bought from a Dr. Becci in Florence, who had acquired it some time before in England, and was firmly convinced that it was by Leonardo da Vinci.
-It had previously belonged to a Mr. Delafield.
-It was acquired by Ludwig Mond in 1889, who, just before his death 1909, bequeathed it, along with the most of his collection of Old Master pictures, to the National Gallery, pending the death of his widow, Frida Mond, who lived until 1923.
+The picture was bought from a Dr Becci in Florence, who had acquired it some time before in England, and was firmly convinced that it was by Leonardo da Vinci.
+It had previously belonged to a Mr Delafield.
+It was acquired by Ludwig Mond in 1889, who, just before his death in 1909, bequeathed it, along with the most of his collection of Old Master pictures, to the National Gallery, pending the death of his widow, Frida Mond, who lived until 1923.
 In 1924, after settling a legal dispute with the family, the National Gallery acquired the picture (accession number NG3939) through the Mond bequest.

 Three copies or versions of the composition have between recorded: